Actindo-AG/Documentation/Channels/UserInterface/03b_Errors.md

     Assigned connection of the offer.

 - *Fast/Default Queue*
     Indication via which queue the offer was uploaded.
+The queue is automatically selected by the system depending on the changes to the offer.
+For instance, stock changes are prioritized and therefore uploaded via the fast queue.
 The following options are available:
     - **Default queue**
         The offer was uploaded via the default queue.
-This queue is selected by default.
     - **Fast queue**
         The offer was prioritized and therefore uploaded via the fast queue.

-[comment]: <> (Stimmt das?Wo wähle ich das aus/ordne ich das zu?
-Workflows?)

 - *Log Message Title*
     Title of the error log message.